Devin Nunes Steps Aside From Russia Investigation

 “The charges are entirely false and politically motivated, and are being leveled just as the American people are beginning to learn the truth about the improper unmasking of the identities of U.S. citizens and other abuses of power,” Nunes said in a statement.

-He will hand over responsibility for leading (and/or sabotaging) the House’s Russia investigation to Republican congressman Mike Conway.
+He will hand over responsibility for leading (and/or sabotaging) the House’s Russia investigation to Republican congressman Mike Conaway.